Jayyr2040/First-Express/README.md

 * `npm init`.
 You should receive a `package.json`.

 Install express. `npm i express`.
 Check your files.
   - _Remember:_ If you have an older npm version below 5.0.0, you need to type `npm install express --save` instead!
-Refer back to your [notes](https://git.generalassemb.ly/Web-Development-Immersive-Remote/WDIR-Outrun/blob/master/unit_2/w04d05/instructor_notes/INTRO_TO_EXPRESS.md) if you need to be reminded of the differences between version 4 and 5

 :elephant: _Hint_: You can check to make sure your installation was successful in one of the following places: